ibm-cloud-docs/vpc/vpn-using.md

 ## About policy negotiation
 {: #policy-negotiation}

 For both phases of IKE negotiation, the IPsec peers must exchange proposals of security parameters that each is configured to support, and to reach an agreement on a set of configurations to use.
-The custom IKE and IPsec policies allow VPN for VPC users to configure these security parameters used during this negotiation.
+The custom IKE and IPsec policies allow {{site.data.keyword.vpn_vpc_short}} users to configure these security parameters used during this negotiation.

 The use of IKE and IPsec policies to configure a VPN connection is optional.
 When a policy is not selected, default proposals are chosen automatically through a process that is known as _auto-negotiation_.